itsy18/itsy18.github.io/index.md

 # Itsel Torres's Portfolio

 Welcome to my homepage!
 I am a first year computer engineering at the University of Cal State Fullerton.
-I have my first two years of college done due to the fact that I completed my general education requirements in highschool.
+I have my first two years of college done due to the fact that I have completed my general education requirements in highschool.
 I hope to graduate by 2026!

 ## My Computer Science Projects